mac-anthony/100daysofcode/css-tut/Readme.md

 Keyframes:are basically the power houz of the css animations

 Animation fill mode: decides what to do with the element outside the animation window

+Repeating Animations: animation-iteration-count enables the animation to occur for the specified amount of time..
+Note: we either pass in the number of times we want the animation to occur or pass in the infinite property will we make the animation to run non-stop

+Animation Direction: Animation Direction properties

+Animation ShortHand:is a way we can do all our animations in just one property which is the animation property

+Animation Timing Functions: this determines the rate at which the element thats been animated kind of goes from point a to b